memiiso/debezium-server-iceberg/docs/DOCS.md

 ## `icebergevents` Consumer

-This consumer appends CDC events to single Iceberg table as json string.
+This consumer appends all CDC events to single Iceberg table as json string.
 This table partitioned by `event_destination,event_sink_timestamptz`

 ````properties